jmartinesp/GoogleNavigationDrawerMenu/README.md

           }
         }

   Notice the ```flatDir``` local maven repository created.
-It will load any .aar file found in that directory.
+Now you will have to add the aar file to the *dependencies* list, as if you were adding it from Maven Central Repository:

+        compile 'com.arasthel:gnavdrawer-library:1.0.0'

 **Maven dependency:**